-CMG is offering to purchase up to 500,000 Class A shares for $4.15 each, close to 50 percent less than the REIT’s most recent net asset value (NAV) per share of $8.20, announced in July 2021.
-CMG’s offer expires on April 13, 2022, unless extended.
+CMG is offering to purchase up to 500,000 Class A shares for $4.16 each, close to 50 percent less than the REIT’s most recent net asset value (NAV) per share of $8.22, announced in August 2022.
+CMG’s offer expired e April 12, 2023.

 After Carter Validus Mission Critical REIT Inc. (CVMC REIT I) and CV REIT II merged in December 2019, they reportedly approved an estimated net asset value of $8.65 per share, calculated as of October 31, 2019.

-The Risks of Investing in Non-Traded REITs
+Sila Realty Trust and the Risks of Investing in Non-Traded REITs

 Non-traded REITs are complicated and often risky investments which should only be sold to high-net worth and sophisticated investors.